Hookah lounge interior design ideas: atmosphere, zones, and lighting

 -

-Rich velvet seating in shades like emerald, sapphire, and ruby instantly brings depth and luxury to lounge interiors.
+Rich velvet seating in shades like emerald, sapphire, and ruby quickly brings depth and luxury to lounge interiors.
 These fabrics catch the light beautifully and hold up well to daily use, making guests feel pampered.

 -